-NOTE: Hours bank credits cannot be used to meet the work requirement to qualify for any Benefit Rate, or to prevent or repair a break in service (see page 22).
-Hours bank credits can only be used to qualify for a Service Pension by filling in years that you have not worked 1,200 hours.
+NOTE: Hours bank credits cannot be used to meet the work requirement to qualify for any Benefit Rate, or to prevent or repair a break in service (see page 25).
+Hours bank credits may not be used as Years of Vesting Service to attain vested status (see page 6).
+Hours bank credits can be used to qualify for a Service Pension when used to fill in years that you have not worked 1,200 hours.
+In addition, up to two Pension Credits remaining in your bank may be used to meet the eligibility requirement for a Service Pension if your initial Pension Credit is earned at least 30 years prior to the effective date of your retirement and the initial Pension Credit has not been forfeited due to a permanent break in service.
+This additional Pension Credit will be multiplied by the Benefit Rate for the period(s) to which the Pension Credit is being applied (not the period(s) during which the banked hours were earned).
+The applicable accrual rate will not be greater than \$100.
 Once you are otherwise qualified for a Service Pension, extra banked hours can be used to add to your pension benefit.